310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/midori_1.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Midori norsmile %}
-            No, not anything in particular… It’s just that I don’t dislike doing DIY stuff.
+            No, nothing in particular… It’s just that I don’t dislike doing DIY stuff.

             You’re pretty dexterious, Anzu-san, so once you get used to it, I’m sure you could do it even better than I ever could.

-            Ah, let me send you a DIY site I go to often.
+            Ah, let me send you the DIY site I usually look through.
 			{% endbubble %}
         </div>
     </div>